 How to analyze student data: Balance data with context to use data to inform teaching.Read More

-In this two-minute video, an eighth-grade teacher talks about the value of sharing different strategies, how she fosters meta-cognition, and what she does to prep for student sharing.
+In this two-minute video, an eighth-grade math teacher talks about the value of sharing different strategies, how she fosters meta-cognition, and what she does to prep for student sharing.

 Chicago teacher Corey Moore talks about the value of peer-to-peer collaboration—for students and teachers.
 (1-minute video)Read More